alarrabee/alarrabee/README.md

 Things I do when I'm not coding\
 🍅 Tending to my farm in Stardew Valley\
 🔮 Collecting enamel pins\
-🍵 Buying tea for my amateur tea collection.
-Not drinking, just buying\
+🍵 Enjoying tea from my amateur tea collection.\
 ⌚ Following the Weevil subreddit wondering what time it is\
 🐉 Trying to keep my D&D players from asking the shop keep for the 20th time if he is absolutely sure he's not a horse